UnitTestBot/jacodb/cfgDesign.md

 ## features

+* two separate IR's:
+    1. "Raw" 3-address instructions list.
+Does not use type resolving or anything, just plain conversion of bytecode to 3-addr instructions.
+  2. "CFG"
 * IR for modification, transformation and analysis with 3-addr instructions
     * 3-addr instructions are easier for analysis, transformation and construction
 * CFG for JVM bytecode built on top of ASM representation